php/php-langspec/spec/php-spec-draft.md

 they are used by a given class.
 The class that uses a trait can change the visibility of any of that trait's members, by either widening or narrowing that visibility.
-For example, a private trait member can be made public in the using class, and a pubic trait member can be made private in that class.
+For example, a private trait member can be made public in the using class, and a public trait member can be made private in that class.

 Once implementation comes from both a base class and one or more traits,